"TRAINING FOR CHAOS"

 Introduction to Expedition Medicine

-There are many great restaurants in the State College Area and Lock Haven areas, both local and chain as dinner options.
+There are many great restaurants in the are, both local and chain as dinner options.